MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

         1. **PowerAutomateRunId**: The unique identifier for the Power Automate run that received the message and allows the pipeline to retry the processing and link the execution logs.
 You can retrieve this by having a compose function with workflow()\['run'\]?\['name'\].

         1. **ProviderMessageExternalRequestId**: An identifier for the message sent.
 If no identifier is present, a GUID can be generated.
 This identifier is used by the pipeline to help prevent the sender from sending duplicate messages.
 The identifier is dependent on the source payload.
-For example: concat(triggerOutputs()?\['body'\]?\['type'\]?\['name'\], '\_', triggerOutputs()?\['body'\]?\['id'\]).
+For example: concat(triggerOutputs()?\['body'\]?\['type'\]?\['name'\], '\_', triggerOutputs()?\['body'\]?\['ID'\]).

 :::image type="content" source="media/acknowledge.png" alt-text="Screenshot of Acknowledge provider message request screen.":::

-1. The provider transformation you defined earlier will retrieve the input data and transform it.
-Intelligent Order Management provides an out-of-box child-flow called **IOM Provider Transformer** that will execute the transformation.
+1. The provider transformation you defined earlier retrieves the input data and transform it.
+Intelligent Order Management provides an out-of-box child-flow called **IOM Provider Transformer** that executes the transformation.
 Add the following details to process the event or message:

     1. **Provider name**: The name of the provider linked to the message handler.
 This value must be the same name as your provider transformation.